fastify/fastify/docs/Routes.md

       }
     }
   },
-  handler(request, reply) {
+  handler (request, reply) {
     reply.send({ hello: 'world' })
   }
 }
 fastify.get('/', opts)
 ```

-*If handler is a funtion as the third param in shorthand route and also exists in `options`, we will use the third param in shorthand route as the default handler for this request.*
+> Note: if the handler is specified in both the `options` and as the third parameter to the shortcut method then the third parameter takes precedence over the the value supplied in the `options`.*

 <a name="url-building"></a>
 ### Url building